alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-17-what-is-a-headway.markdown

 not to check the schedule.

 Why have I never seen this problem mentioned?
 I don't see it in the TCQSM.
-I don't see it in any academic paper that has used "headway" as those it is something you can touch with your hands?
+I don't see it in any academic paper that has used "headway" as though it is something you can touch with your hands.

 Given I'm facing this issue, what do I do?
 I can't be the only who has thought about it.